Introduction to Gypsy’s Travels

 Motorcycling has been a passion of mine for 20 plus years and it’s always been my dream to travel to far away places by motorcycle.
 Riding down a road, feeling the nuances of the temperature change when I dip down into a cool valley or ascend up a tree-lined mountain pass is bliss.
 Smelling the bite of pine trees, or the musky aroma of the Fall leaves are experiences missed in the sterile confines of an automobile.
 I experience it as a great freedom to be this close to the world around me and it’s a thrill that lingers long after the ride is done.

-Since the new year, I went back to a Triumph but this time I’m on 2007 Bonneville T100, lovingly named Gypsy2.
-I ride on the road more than I do dirt, and the dirt I ride on (gravel roads or fire roads), this bike can handle and it’s just more comfy for me on the road.
-Throw some medium knobbies on it, a skid plate and some engine guards and POOF!
+Since the new year, I went back to a Triumph but this time I’m on 2007 Bonneville T100, lovingly named, Bonnie, of course.
+I ride on the road more than I do dirt, and the dirt I ride on is mostly gravel or fire roads, easily handled by Bonnie.
+Throw some light knobbies on it, a skid plate and some engine guards and POOF!
 It’s a Scrambler.

 Stay tuned for further adventures that will include long trips, day trips, camping trips, and the wonderful friends I ride with sometimes.
 If you share the same passion of travel by motorcycle, or you’re just curious, feel free to follow along.
-You may catch my sightings of mountains, oceans, winding roads, roadside diners, red rocks and maybe even Big Foot.
+You may catch my sightings of mountains, oceans, winding roads, roadside diners, red rocks and maybe even Big Foot or an alien in the desert.
 Until then, have a look around my blog, share your thoughts and enjoy!